praveenpurohit/praveenpurohit/README.md

 - 👋 Hi, I’m @praveenpurohit
 - 👀 I’m interested in web devloping
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently working in @Upper-Digital
 - 💞️ I’m looking to collaborate on projects

 <!---